MilagrosMarin/utah_organoids/docs/PROCEDURE.md

-# Standard Operating Procedure for Utah Organoids DataJoint pipeline
+# Standard Operating Procedure (SOP) for Utah Organoids DataJoint Pipeline

 ## Overview

-This document provides a step-by-step guide to accessing and using the **Utah Organoids DataJoint pipeline** for the Utah Organoids Project.
-The pipeline supports **cerebral organoids characterization** and **electrophysiology (ephys) data analysis**.
+The **Utah Organoids DataJoint pipeline** supports **cerebral organoid characterization** and **electrophysiology (ephys) data analysis**.
+This guide provides step-by-step instructions for accessing and using the pipeline.

 ### Pipeline Components